 Owner, Training Director

 Christie graduated from Michigan State University’s College of Natural Science with a Bachelor’s in Zoology and a Concentration in Animal Behavior and Neurobiology in December 1998.
-After graduating, Christie attended North State Canine Academy in Sanford, North Carolina where she received her Master Trainer’s Certification in Professional Pet Obedience and Behavior Modification.
+After graduating, Christie attended North State Canine Academy in Sanford, North Carolina (February 1999) where she received her Master Trainer’s Certification in Professional Pet Obedience and Behavior Modification.
 Her first National Certification occurred via the Assosiation of Professional Dog Trainers in 2005, when she passed her CPDT for the first time.
 Most recently, Christie passed a standardized exam specific to clinical behavior consultation and behavior modification.
 She stays current and employs on science based principals through extensive continuing education (partial list below).

 Christie’s diversified training experience, coupled with a strong veterinary technical assistance background, makes her well suited to address your pet’s every need.